alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dt>--max-results <max-results></dt>
     <dd markdown="span">[OPTIONAL] Sets the maximum number of results returned in the response body.
 If you want to retrieve fewer than upper limit of 50 results, you can add this parameter to your request. maxResults should not exceed the upper limit.
 The response might contain fewer results than maxResults, but it will never contain more.
 If there are additional results that satisfy the search criteria, but these results were not returned, the response contains isTruncated = true.</dd>
     <dt>-p, --profile <profile></dt>
-    <dd markdown="span">The ASK CLI profile to use.
+    <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>
     <dt>--debug</dt>
-    <dd markdown="span">When you include this option, ASK CLI shows debug messages in the output of the command.</dd>
+    <dd markdown="span">Enables the ASK CLI  to show debug messages in the output of the command.</dd>
 </dl>

 ### create-catalog